Downtown Market Now at Cedar and Church + All 5 Markets are OPEN

-The Downtown Market opens in a new spot on June 4 (a delay from the expected 5/21 date) – taking over the streets.
-All five of our markets are open: The Felton (Tues.
+The Downtown Market hosted a successful opening day in a new spot on June 4 – taking over the streets.
+Come check it out for yourself!
+All five of our markets are open: Felton (Tues.
 1:30-5:30p), Downtown SC, Wedn.
 1-5p, Scotts Valley (Sat.
 9a-1p), Westside SC, Sat.
 9a-1p and Live Oak/Eastside, Sun.
 9a-1p.
 Rain or shine!

 2025 Pop-Up Breakfasts Announced